 A team of specialised doctors from Denmark and paramedics from Jordan will supervise the marathon and assist in case of injury or exhaustion.
 The medical team has undisputed authority to exclude runners who, according to the doctors’ judgment, should not continue running if there is a serious health risk to the runner.
 The medical team will be patrolling the route and be situated in the finish area and on strategic points of the route.

 Runners who wish to drop out of the marathon should go to the nearest drinks station and wait for a medic or race official car.
-If it is not practical to go to a drinks station, simply wait at the side of the road.
+If it is not practical to go to a drink station, simply wait at the side of the road.
 We encourage all participants to look out for each other and report to the officials or medical team if you see an injured runner on the route.
 All decisions made by the medical team are final.

 Personal belongings can be dropped off at the Visitors Centre and will be brought to the finish area.
-Any personal belongings you want available at the finish should be packed in a bag or backpack and clearly marked with your name and start number.
+Any personal belongings you want available at the finish area should be packed in a bag or backpack and clearly marked with your name and start number.
 The bag must be handed over to the race officials at Petra Visitors Centre before 5:30 on race day morning.

 The Petra Desert Marathon organisers cannot be held responsible for any lost or damaged items or valuables.